 As a volunteer, you can boost your career by gaining valuable workplace experience and skills while expanding your network.
 Use this article to learn how to help your volunteer activities support your career goals.

 Practise your work search skills

 Finding and applying for a volunteer position is a lot like finding and applying for a job.
-You can even use your search for a volunteer activity as an opportunity to refine your work search skills.
-Think about the kind of workplace experience you’d like to gain from volunteering, whether it is improving your people skills or finding out what it’s like to work in a particular field.
+You can even use your volunteer activity search as a way to refine your work search skills.
+Think about the kind of workplace experience you’d like to gain from volunteering.
+Do you want to improve your people skills or find out what it’s like to work in a particular field?
 Try answering these questions: